Magritte-code/Magritte-torch/docs/src/0_getting_started/1_quickstart.rst

     conda activate magrittetorch

 This environment has to be active whenever Magrittetorch is installed or used!
+Then install the latest version of PyTorch using pip by following the instructions on the `official website <https://pytorch.org/get-started/locally/>`_.
-Proceed by installing the latest version of Magrittetorch (including its python dependencies) with pip:
+Afterwards, proceed by installing the latest version of Magrittetorch (including its python dependencies) with pip:

 .. code-block:: shell